saggymac/encryption-busybox/README.md

     The Encryption-Busybox has the following endpoints

-    * <PRE>GET  '/whereAmI'               - Displays information about local server and environment.</PRE>
+    * GET  '/whereAmI'               - Displays information about local server and environment.
-    * <PRE>GET  '/encryption/public-keys' - Returns all of the public keys in the key store.</PRE><
+    * GET  '/encryption/public-keys' - Returns all of the public keys in the key store.
-    * <PRE>GET  '/encryption/key-pairs'   - Returns both the public and private key pairs in the key store.</PRE>
+    * GET  '/encryption/key-pairs'   - Returns both the public and private key pairs in the key store.
-    * <PRE>POST '/encryption/key-pairs'   - Creates a keypair, stores it in the key store and then returns it.</PRE>
+    * POST '/encryption/key-pairs'   - Creates a keypair, stores it in the key store and then returns it.
-    * <PRE>POST '/algorithms/hkdf'        - Expands the supplied key material and derives a key from it.</PRE>
+    * POST '/algorithms/hkdf'        - Expands the supplied key material and derives a key from it.
-    * <PRE>POST '/plaintext'              - Decrypts a JWE and returns the plain text contents.</PRE>
+    * POST '/plaintext'              - Decrypts a JWE and returns the plain text contents.
-    * <PRE>POST '/ciphertext'             - Encrypts the supplied plain text and creates a JWE.</PRE>
+    * POST '/ciphertext'             - Encrypts the supplied plain text and creates a JWE.
-    * <PRE>POST '/signature'              - Creates a JWS from the supplied message.</PRE>
+    * POST '/signature'              - Creates a JWS from the supplied message.
-    * <PRE>POST '/verification'           - Checks if a signature is valid.</PRE>
+    * POST '/verification'           - Checks if a signature is valid.

 ## Creating the Docker container